unleashedtech/deployer-recipes/README.md

 This package uses Deployer 7, which supports recipes defined by YAML or PHP.

-Deployer will import the recipes linearly & merge them recursively.
+Deployer will import the recipes in a linear fashion.
+Placeholders will be replaced with actual values as late as possible.
 Deployer looks for `deploy.php` or `deploy.yaml` when run.

 ## Installation